mistakia/nano-community/docs/history/overview.md

 ## Distribution

-Nano was given away for free to anyone willing to manually complete a captcha.
+Nano was given away for free to anyone willing to manually complete captcha puzzles (i.e. transcribing challenging to read or hear letters to text).
+The goal was to distribute Nano as widely and fairly as possible.
+The <a href="https://medium.com/nanocurrency/the-nano-faucet-c99e18ae1202" target="_blank">captcha faucet</a> allowed anyone with a computer to participate, without the need for specialized computers (Proof-Of-Work) or favoring those with more wealth (Initial Coin Offering).

 Distribution began in 2015 and ended in October 2017, at which point the faucet had distributed 126,248,289 NANO.

 7,000,000 NANO (~5%) was set aside as a <a href="https://www.nanolooker.com/developer-fund" target="_blank">developer fund</a>, of which about ~300,000 Nano remain as of April 2021.